 The Audit Committee is responsible for providing assistance to the Board of Trustees in fulfilling its responsibilities relating to corporate accounting and reporting practices and in maintaining a direct line of communication between the Trustees and the independent accountants.
 It recommends the firm to be appointed independent auditor, reviews the scope and results of the audit with the independent auditors and considers the adequacy of the internal accounting and control procedures of the Company.
-The Audit Committee met once in 1998.

-Members of this Committee are Daniel M. Cain and James E. Dalton, Jr.
+The Audit Committee met once in 1999.
+Members of this Committee are Daniel M. Cain, James E. Dalton, Jr. and Myles H. Tanenbaum.

-EMPLOYEE BENEFITS COMMITTEE
+COMPENSATION AND BENEFITS COMMITTEE

-The Employee Benefits Committee was established December 1, 1988 and is responsible for administering the Restricted Share Purchase Plan and the Stock Option Plan.
+The Compensation and Benefits Committee was established December 1, 1988 and is responsible for administering the Restricted Share Purchase Plan and the Stock Option Plan.
 It has full authority in its discretion from time to time, and at any time, to select those employees of the Trust, as the term employee is defined in the plans, to whom Shares or options will be granted, to determine the number of Shares subject thereto, the times at which such Shares shall be sold or options granted, the time at which the restrictions on the Shares shall lapse or the options shall vest, and the terms and conditions of the agreements to be entered into by the employees with the Trust.
-The Employee Benefits Committee did not meet in 1998.
-Members of this Committee are Daniel M. Cain and Myles H. Tanenbaum.
+The Compensation and Benefits Committee met three times in 1999.
+Members of this Committee are Daniel M. Cain, James E. Dalton, Jr. and Miles L. Berger.